 |Varta Pulse 3 and 6||3.3 – 6.5||£3,950 – £5,350|

-Even though the initial price of solar batteries can be expensive, a plus is that they require little to no maintenance, so you don’t have to worry about any potential future costs.
-Furthermore, there are also grants available for solar batteries in the UK, helping you cut costs further.
+Even though the initial price of batteries for solar panels can be high, a plus is that they require little to no maintenance, so you don’t have to worry about any potential future costs.

-As mentioned, the prices in the table above are simply an estimation and also don’t take installation costs or potential solar inverter costs into account.
+The prices in the table above are simply an estimation and don’t take installation costs or potential solar inverter costs into account.
 Installation costs can vary depending on factors such as the size of your battery and whether it’s AC- or DC-coupled.

 Another thing to consider is that it is also usually more cost-effective to set up your solar battery system at the same time as installing solar panels.

-If you’re interested in maximising your savings, then it’s a good idea to compare the total costs of installing different solar battery systems.
+If you’re interested in solar batteries for your home, then it’s a good idea to compare the total costs of installing different solar battery systems.
 This way you make sure you get the best deal.
 You can click the button below to compare up to 4 solar batteries from installers in your area without any obligation.

-- Depth of Discharge (DoD): This is the measure of a battery’s output relative to its capacity.
+Depth of Discharge (DoD).
 Over time as batteries are used they lose their ability to hold charge.
 DoD is a calculation of the remaining charge hold.